 Is A Deviation From Company Policy Evidence Of An Age-Based Discriminatory Discharge?

 The Age Discrimination in Employment Act (ADEA) protects employees who are over forty years of age from discrimination on the basis of age.
 Having long fought for the rights of employees who have been subjected to age discrimination, our Citrus County, Florida age discrimination attorneys have learned that employers often engage in selective enforcement of company policy when making adverse employment decisions affecting older employees.
+In other words, inconsistent policy enforcement can lead conclude in age discrimination against employees.
 In some circumstances, employers enforce a company policy when taking an adverse employment action against an older employee, but do not enforce the same company policy against younger employees.
 In other circumstances, employers act contrary to company policy when taking an adverse employment action against an older employee, but nonetheless adhere to the same company policy when making employment decisions affecting younger employees.

 An employer’s failure to follow its own company policy when making adverse employment decision against an older employee can serve as circumstantial evidence of age discrimination.
 As explained by the U.S. District Court for the Northern District of Indiana in Graham v.
 Bendix Corp., 585 F.Supp.
 1036 (N.D.
 Ind.
 1984), when an employer acts contrary to its own company policy and treats an older employer more severely than younger employees, that is evidence that the employer’s stated reasons for the adverse employment action “are pretexual attempts to put an acceptable face on the practice of discrimination.”
 The recent decision by the U.S. District Court for Maine in Pennington v.
 Hannaford Bros.
 Co., LLC, 2018 WL 2746577 (D. Maine June 7, 2018) is instructive in showing that an employer’s deviation from company policy when taking an adverse employment action against an older employee can be used to establish a discriminatory discharge based on age.